 Hire connected people

-When hiring, make the strength of a candidate’s network a top priority.
-It is a common misconception that network strength equals the number of social media followers you have.
+When hiring, could you make the strength of a candidate’s network a top priority?
+It is a common misconception that network strength equals your number of social media followers.
 However, it is vital to define network strength appropriately.
 Consider whether a candidate is linked to the proper people.
 Look if he has the realistic capacity to use those connections.
-Do not focus only on raw connection numbers.
+Focus on more than just raw connection numbers.
 Inquire about the candidates’ biggest professional allies during the interview process.

 Find out how they tackle problems—do they use their network of experts?
 Request that each employee list the smartest persons he knows who are not employed by the organisation.
 Here’s a straightforward approach to utilise at your next company or team meeting.
 Make a list of the three most brilliant persons you know for each team member.
 These lists can assist the firm in various ways.

 - To find specialists who could be brought in as speakers.